- UCAS Code: XN36

 Why this course?

-Combining Education with other subjects provides opportunities for those who wish to work in professions associated with education but who do not wish to become teachers.
-Please note this course doesn't qualify you as a teacher, though joint honours Education graduates will be able to explore postgraduate routes into teaching careers (via the Professional Graduate Diploma in Education (PGDE)).
+Combining education with other subjects provides opportunities for those who wish to work in professions associated with education, but who don't wish necessarily to become teachers.
+Please note that this course doesn't allow you to qualify as a teacher, though joint honours Education graduates will be able to explore postgraduate routes into teaching careers (via the Professional Graduate Diploma in Education (PGDE)).

 We also offer some of the best teaching in Human Resource Management (HRM) in both Scotland and the UK.

 HRM is about the relationship between employers and employees and the ways in which people are managed in the workplace.
 This covers areas such as recruitment and selection, training and developing and managing conflict at work.
 These are an important part of the management process in all organisations.

 Education issues explored include the impact of poverty and social class on children and society, the role of culture and community in education, how people learn and the place of policy and politics in education.
 You'll undertake a placement with children between the ages of 0 to 14.

 In second year, you’ll look more closely at what education means and how people learn.
 You’ll study how children learn from before they are born to learning in later life.
 You’ll also learn about education beyond the classroom as well as having the opportunity to study an education-focused module of your choice